gleijten/LedstripController/README.md

 My requirements:
 - integration to Home Assistant
+- adjustable colours and brightness
 - controlled by WiFi
-- controlling 2 ledstrips individually or
+- controlling 2 ledstrips individually and/or both together
-- controlling 2 ledstrips at once

 My first attempt was with an nodeMCU, but the problem was the lack of sufficient PWM ports.
 I needed 5 PWM ports for each ledstrip.<BR>
 With the release of Arduino Giga R3 wifi, this problems was solved.<BR>